 Public schools continue to teach children that the baby a woman is carrying is just a blob of connected tissue and not a living baby, and therefore, this lie is perpetrated on future generations and informs decisions about sexuality, the value and greater purpose for life, and how they relate to others.

 It also takes a devastating emotional toll on the abortive mother often reaping lifelong turmoil.

 It is my desire that this post is not seen as a condemnation of those who have faced the devastation of an abortion or used by the evil one to cause more guilt, but rather a call to prayer to our Heavenly Father to change our hearts, have mercy on us, and rid this horrendous blight from our land.

-May we, like young Emily Mackey reached out to Norma, reach out to the hurting souls all around us.
+May we, like young Emily Mackey who reached out to Norma, reach out to touch the hurting souls all around us.
 You never know what impact you can make.

 “If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.” ~1 Chronicles 7: 14

 Deep Roots At Home now has a PODCAST!
 We just recorded 3 new podcasts on homeopathy.
 We are covering everything from vaccines, parenting topics, alternative medicine, and I just gave my testimony of abortion and assisting in abortions.
 Head over today and like, share and download a few episodes! https://buff.ly/3KmTZZd